Eliminating the Barriers: Demystifying Wi-Fi Baseband Design and Introducing the PicoScenes Wi-Fi Sensing Platform: Characterizing the Pervasive CSI Distortion

 \subsubsection{Test setup}

-Two laptops equipped with both QCA9300 and IWL5300 NICs are used in the tests.
-As shown in Fig.~\ref{fig:double_laptop}, NICs on two laptops are connected by the double-shielded coaxial cable (RG142) and fixed attenuators.
-During the tests, we use PicoScenes software to control the packet injection-based transmission and reception, and also shut down their second and third radio chains to prevent the undesired maximal ratio combining (MRC).
+Two Lenovo ThinkPad X201 laptops were used in the tests.
+Both ran the Linux Mint 20 OS (based on Ubuntu 20.04 LTS) with kernel version 5.4.
+We used this old laptop model because the X201 has two mini PCI-E slots, which enable us to install both the QCA9300 and IWL5300 NICs on a single laptop.
+As shown in Fig.~\ref{fig:double_laptop}, the NICs under test were connected by a double-shielded coaxial cable (RG142) and three 6 dB fixed attenuators.
+During the tests, we used the PicoScenes software to control the injection-based Tx and monitor mode-based Rx.
+We used a low Tx power of 5 dBm to prevent Rx ADC saturation.
+We also shut down the Rx end's second and third radio chains to avoid the undesired maximal ratio combining (MRC).